NeonWizard/NeonWizard/README.md

 ### Hello world! 👋

-I'm Wes, a software engineer with a specialty in fullstack web, machine learning, and Unity game development.
-I live in the United States, and currently go to school at University of Washington.
+I'm Wes, a software engineer with experience in fullstack web, machine learning, and Unity game development.
+I live in the United States, and currently go to school at the University of Washington.
 You can find me on [Twitter][1] or [LinkedIn][2] :)

 <img align="right" alt="GIF" src="neonwizard.gif">